Search EN menu en EIB GROUP CLIENT PORTAL

 Sector(s)

-The EIB is committed to open communication and encourages constructive stakeholder input regarding its activities.
-Enquiries and comments regarding the EIB’s involvement in a project or the financing facilities, activities, organisation and objectives of the EIB, can be sent to the EIB Infodesk.
+Enquiries and comments concerning the EIB’s involvement in a project or the financing facilities, activities, organisation and objectives of the EIB, can be sent to the EIB Infodesk.

-Alternatively, EIB can also be contacted through its external offices.
+Alternatively, the EIB can be contacted through its external offices.

-Queries regarding details of a specific project, in particular when EIB loan is under appraisal, should be preferably addressed directly to project promoters.
+Queries regarding details of a specific project, in particular when it is under appraisal by the EIB, should preferably be addressed directly to project promoters.

-Any complaint regarding alleged maladministration can be lodged to EIB Complaints Mechanism.
+Any complaint regarding alleged maladministration can be lodged via the EIB Complaints Mechanism.
 The European Ombudsman acts as an independent external accountability mechanism of the EIB.

-Zero-tolerance against fraud and corruption
+Zero tolerance against fraud and corruption

-The EIB has a zero-tolerance policy on fraud or corruption.
-To report allegations of fraud or corruption in EIB-financed projects, please contact the Fraud and Investigation division.
-All complaints will be treated as strictly confidential, and are handled in line with EIB investigation procedures and the Anti-Fraud Policy.
+The EIB has a zero tolerance policy on fraud or corruption.
+To report allegations of fraud and corruption relating to EIB-financed projects, please contact the Investigations Division.
+All reports will be treated as strictly confidential and handled in line with EIB investigation procedures and the EIB Group Anti-Fraud Policy.